zpok3/fnvgog2steampatch/README.md

 ./xdelta3 -d -s "<path to game>\FalloutNV_backup.exe" fnvgog2steampatch.xdelta "<path to game>\FalloutNV_steam.exe"
 ```
 > [!note]
-> If you verified your game files because you used the BSA decompressor and haven't rerun the 4GB patch yet, you can use `FalloutNV.exe` instead of `FalloutNV_backup.exe` for the source file.
+> If you haven't used the [4GB Patcher](https://www.nexusmods.com/newvegas/mods/62552) yet you can use `FalloutNV.exe` instead of `FalloutNV_backup.exe` for the source file.

+5. A file called `FalloutNV_steam.exe` should appear in your game's root folder.

-5. You should now be able to install Begin Again.
+6. You should now be able to install Begin Again.

-6. After installation, replace the `FalloutNV.exe` located in `<path to where you installed Begin Again>\mods\FNV4GB\Root` with your own 4GB patched executable.
+7. After installation, replace the `FalloutNV.exe` located in `<path to where you installed Begin Again>\mods\FNV4GB\Root` with the one from your game's root folder (make sure you've used the [4GB Patcher](https://www.nexusmods.com/newvegas/mods/62552) on it).

 > [!tip]
 > You can also use this [web app](https://kotcrab.github.io/xdelta-wasm/) if you prefer to use a GUI rather than CLI.
+You will need to manually place the file `FalloutNV-patched.exe` into your game's root folder.

 The output file's hashes should match these:
 - CRC-32: `4CE97099`